-Turning to the cases Q-float in Arabic, consider the example in (5b):
+Turning to the case of Q-float in Arabic, consider the example in (5b), reproduced below:

 (57) aT-Tullab-u qadamu kull-u=hum waraqat-an baħthiya-tan. the-students-NOM submit.3MPL all-NOM=3MPL paper-ACC research-ACC "The students all submitted a research paper."